 Prior to entering parliament, Alan spent most of his career in business, including several years with the Boston Consulting Group in Australia, Malaysia and New York, and running his own advisory business.
 He was also Senior Adviser to former Education Minister Brendan Nelson and Foreign Minister Alexander Downer.
 He also spent several years as the Deputy Director of Noel Pearson's Cape York Institute where he oversaw the development of a large welfare reform agenda which included the introduction of conditional welfare payments and a sharper focus on home ownership and improved education.

-Alan and his family are actively involved in their local community, including as Chairman of the Knox Red Shield appeal, Patron of the Knox Cancer Council Relay for Life, involvement in his local church, local Lions and honorary Rotarian.
-He is a proud supporter and sponsor of numerous sporting clubs and other non-profits.
+Alan and his family (wife and three children) are actively involved in their local community of Knox, including as Patron for the Knox Cancer Council Relay for Life, local church, and honorary Rotarian.
+He is a proud supporter and sponsor of numerous local sporting clubs and other non-profits.
+(As well as a proud North Melbourne supporter!)

 He was born and educated in the eastern outskirts of Melbourne where his parents were new immigrants to Australia.
 His first jobs included apple and potato picking, factory labouring, and bar work.